Colleges by Location

 GW prides itself in fostering a community that values diversity, inclusion, and collaboration.
 The university encourages students to think critically, engage in dialogue, and contribute to solving real-world problems.
 With a renowned faculty composed of accomplished scholars, professionals, and experts in their fields, GW offers a rich learning environment that prepares students for success in their chosen careers.
 Furthermore, GW's commitment to public service is deeply ingrained in its culture, with numerous community-oriented programs and initiatives that allow students to give back and make a positive impact locally, nationally, and globally.

 Located in Washington, DC and set in an urban environment, The George Washington University is a private university.
-Its campus is 36 acres in size.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 48%.
-The freshman retention rate at The George Washington University is 89.57% and the six-year graduation rate is 85%.
+This school follows a semester-based calendar.
+It has an acceptance rate of 43%.
+The freshman retention rate at The George Washington University is 91.86% and the six-year graduation rate is 85%.

-For freshmen, the application deadline for this school is January 5.
-The transfer application deadline is April 15.
+The freshmen application deadline for this school is January 5.
+For transfer students, the application deadline is April 1.

-Read more about what The George Washington University has to offer based on the most recent data this institution has reported.
+To find out more about what The George Washington University has to offer to its students, read on for the latest data reported by this school.

 Quick Facts